Marine Isotope Stage 9

-Climate

-Both interstadial phases (a, c) comprised approximately 20,000 years.
-The stadial or warmer period (b) divided these climates by 4000 years between 316 and 320 ka.
-During the MIS9c interstadial, temperatures were above −4.0°C for the first 16,000 years and the following 4000 years had temperatures of approximately 3.5°C above those of modern climate.
-MIS9b stadial followed this period reaching glacial temperatures.
-The MIS 9a interstadial period is what drove conditions to the MIS 8.
-The temperatures during this period reached a maximum of −2.5°C.
+Views on its division into sub-stages also vary.
+A 2013 study divided it into two warm interstadials (9a and 9c) and one cooler stadial (9b), whereas a 2025 study had three warm sub-stages (9a, 9c and 9e) and two which were cooler (9b and 9d).

 MIS Drivers

 Marine Isotope Stages are glacial and interglacial periods throughout time.
 One of the processes that drive this major change are the Milankovitch Cycles, which control the insolation received from the Sun.
 The data is retrieved from deep sea core samples.
 The manner by which the data is obtained through core samples is mainly due to the sedimentation in the region which can be very indicative of an interglacial or glacial phases.

 Marine Oxygen Isotopes

 MIS are obtained through oxygen isotope analysis within the core samples to understand paleoclimate changes.
 This includes glacial and interglacial periods.
 The data is retrieved from proxies, such as foraminifera and pollen that have diverse oxygen-18 to oxygen-16 ratios depending on the temperature in the ocean during said events.
 When the isotopic analysis results in high isotopic ratio values, it is representative of colder glacial environments, while isotopic values with low ratios are indicative of warmer temperatures.